godliver/godliver.github.io/_pages/publications.md

 This page contains a selection of articles and papers across research areas that I have been/am currently working on.
 You can find my (full list of) publications on <u><a href="https://scholar.google.es/citations?hl=es&user=lDW7eNEAAAAJ">my Google Scholar profile</a>.</u>

 ## Journals ## {#Journals}
+* D. Morales, E. Talavera, , B. Remeseiro, “Playing to distraction: towards a robust training of CNN classifiers through visual explanation techniques”, Neural Computing and Applications, IF 5.606, Q1, 2021.
 * A. Matei, A. Glavan, P. Radeva, E. Talavera, “Towards Eating Habits Discovery in Egocentric Photo-streams”, IEEE Access, IF 3.745, Q1, 2021.
-* A. Glavan, A. Matei, P.Radeva, E. Talavera, “Social and nutritional habits interaction for behaviour understanding from egocentric photostreams”, Expert Systems with Applications, IF 5.452, Q1, 2020.
+* A. Glavan, A. Matei, P.Radeva, E. Talavera, “Does our social life influence our nutritional behaviour?
+Understanding nutritional habits from egocentric photo-streams”, Expert Systems with Applications, IF 5.452, Q1, 2020.
 * E. Talavera, N. Petkov, P. Radeva, “Topic modelling for routine discovery from egocentric photo-streams”.
 Pattern Recognition, IF 7.196, Q1, 2020.
 * E. Talavera, M. Leyva-Vallina, Md M. Sarker, D. Puig, N. Petkov, P. Radeva, “Hierarchical approach to classify food scenes in egocentric photostreams” , Journal Biomedical and Health Informatics (JBHI), IF 4.217, Q1, 2019.